bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ##### Response

-The authentication token is returned to the client in the headers of a `204 No Content` response.
+The authentication token is returned to the receiver in the headers of a `204 No Content` response.

 ~~~~ {.example}